vectorgrp/XCPlite/examples/esp32_freertos_demo/README.md

 The included CANape project and the XCP instrumentaion in main.cpp show:

-- Creating a high priority FreeRTOS task with precise cyclic execution timing
+- Creating a high priority FreeRTOS task (fastTask) with precise cyclic execution timing
-- Creating a lower priority FreeRTOS task
+- Creating a lower priority FreeRTOS task (slowTask)
-- Trigger XCP events and acquire measurment variable in both tasks
+- Trigger XCP events and acquire global and local measurement variables in both tasks
 - Display cycle time jitter of the tasks in CANape
-- Measure local variables
 - Create thread-safe calibration variables